Bhoja tribe: Mrittikavati

 The Bhojas of Mrittikavati ruled somewhere around the Malwa Plateau, on the banks of the Parnasha (पर्णाशा) river in Central India.
 These Bhojas held the Satvata tribe in subjection.
 A Bhoja king took part in the great Kurukshetra War.

 According to the Journal of the Royal Asiatic Society, they were allied with Parshurama in defeating the powerful Haihaya king Kartavirya Arjuna.
 As a result of their success, they achieved supremacy over the Narmada and Tapti River valleys for a time.

 Bhoja-Andhakas

 Kritavarma, a Yadava hero, is sometimes described as belonging to and ruling over the Andhaka and Bhoja clan as their king.
 In the Mausala Parva of the Mahabharata epic, the clans of the Andhakas and Bhojas began to fight each other in drunken duels during a feast, leading to the death of almost all the Yadava royals.

 Descendants

 Bhojas of Goa were a dynasty that ruled Goa, parts of Konkan, and some parts of Karnataka from at least the 3rd century AD to the 6th century.
 Goa came under the political sway of the Bhojas who ruled this territory in feudal allegiance to the Mauryan emperor of Pataliputra or perhaps under Satavahanas.
-Their capital was located at Chandrapura or Chandraura (Modern Chandor) in Goa.
+Their capital was located at Chandrapura or Chandraura (modern day Chandor) in Goa.